Campaign of the Month: October 2017

 Still, between the costumes, the Vodouisants and the chemically induced hallucinations, one might expect the Masquerade to be more secure here than it is anywhere else.
 And that might be true—were it not for those selfsame Vodouisants and a select few of their Catholic counterparts.

 For these people, the supernatural is real.
 They do not buy into the disbelief and selective blindness of modern culture.
 The Vodouisants believe in evil spirits; some of the Catholics believe in demons.
 Both believe that powers of evil stalk the world, that magic and witchcraft work.
 Vampires do not directly play into these belief systems, but neither are they a particularly far stretch.
 Many of New Orleans’ inhabitants frequently watch for elements of the supernatural in the world around them, and they have the faith and the will to confront them.
+Some even possess True Faith, that most dangerous of banes to the undead.
 Thus, while the very nature of New Orleans bolsters the Masquerade, a select but dangerous portion of the population is far more sensitive to such things, and likely to cause substantial trouble for careless Kindred.

 The Second Tradition: Domain